SKindij/OSAtechno/COMPONENTS.md

 ## ├── database/
 17. **GatesDatabase.js** &emsp; - _module that contains data about available gate accessories;_
 18. **RollersDatabase.js** &emsp; - _module that contains data about available roller accessories;_
+> _they are simply modules with data that will be imported into the required components;_

 ## ├── services/
 19. **DataService.js** &emsp; - _service module that provides access to reading product data;_